 1. A customer wants to save money by not ripping up the floor.
 Instead, they just want to go on top of it.

 2. They have asbestos tile on the floor and it would be dangerous/illegal to remove that (or very costly to have an abatement company come in and professionally abate it).

 3. They have a floor where glue will not adhere to it well (e.g. epoxy floor or floor w/ lots of ridges and not a flat surface.
-While there are ways to smooth this out, it’s usually rather costly
+While there are ways to smooth this out, it’s usually rather costly.

 4. A customer is putting hardwood on top of radiant heat (and hence need to avoid adhesives and nails).

-1. They don’t have a plywood sub-floor or it’s going over a cement subfloor.
+1. They don’t have a plywood sub-floor or it’s going over a concrete subfloor.
 This is the most frequent area of confusion.
-While floating floors definitely will work over cement, you do not need to do a floating floor.
+While floating floors definitely will work over concrete, you do not need to do a floating floor.
 You can, but you also have the option of doing an engineered hardwood and gluing it down.
 So, be sure to understand your objectives and your budget before ruling options out.

 3. It’s below grade/in a basement.
 Floating floors can work in the basement, but other floors can also work so this is where it’s necessary to understand the objective of the room, moisture issues and budget.